-You should have been receiving a benefit statement each year, which showed your reckonable service and an estimate of your future pension.
+You should have been receiving benefit statements each year, which showed you how your pension was building up.
 If you think the information in your most recent annual statement is wrong, or if you have any queries about how your pension has been worked out, you should contact your MyCSP Pension Service Centre as soon as possible.